vastopol/FPL_Interpreter/README.md

 ### Development Goals:
 * Simple REPL: `fplr`
-* Interpreter: (not started)
+* Full Interpreter: (not started)

 These goals explore:
-the deveolpment and design of software, the abstract syntax and paridigms of programming langauges, manipulation of data structures, recursive programming techinques, interpretation of code, etc...
+Deveolpment and design of software, abstract syntax and paridigms of programming langauges, manipulation of data structures, recursive programming techinques, interpretation of code, etc...

 ### Syntax (primer)